michaeljoelphillips/hermes/readme.md

 ];
 ```

-Tardibot can also be configured do perform more advanced tasks with [Conversations](https://botman.io/2.0/conversations):
+Tardibot can also be configured to do more advanced tasks with [Conversations](https://botman.io/2.0/conversations):

 ```php
 return [